SIVIRA/unwallet-client-sdk-js/README.md

 dAuth client-side SDK for JavaScript

-:warning:dauth-client-sdk-js works fine only on browsers
+:warning: dauth-client-sdk-js works fine only on browsers

 ## Installation